ShenyiLu/Homework1/README.md

 ### Due Friday, August 25, 2017 - 5:00PM

-In this lab, you will practice using the following:
+In this homework, you will practice using the following:

 - Eclipse
 - Github